sudoAlphaX/AVD-Manager-Standalone/README.md

 # AVD-Manager-Standalone
 Allows users to run their AVDs (Android Virtual Devices) without opening Android Studio

+# Bug 23-4-2020
+There is a bug in this script which makes it to function unexpectedly on machines having only one AVD.
+We are corrently working on this fix, it will be updated soon.
+Meanwhile, if there are two or more AVD's, this script will work like a charm.
+If you can help us on this issue, we would be pleased on that

+# Working

 This Project uses a simple Powershell Script execute a few commands that runs AVDs

 There are a few things need to be done to get your AVD up and Running